gjbex/Python-software-engineering/source-code/testing/Hypothesis/README.md

 ## What is it?

-1. `factorial.py`: implementatino of the factorial
+1. `factorial.py`: implementation of the factorial
    function.
 1. `test_factorial.py`: hypothesis tests of the factorial function